ped4416/first_doc/README.md

 # first_doc
-First Doc for coursers course.
+First Doc for coursera course.
 Reproducible Templates for Analysis and Dissemination

-New README!